Subtitle Appearance Analysis

 “White, of course.
 What else could it be?”

 If you ask a few people what color for subtitles they prefer, this is what you’ll hear the most — “white”.
-The second favorite, by quite a big margin, will be yellow, and maybe one or two eccentrics will name some quirky color like green or magenta — and that’ll be pretty much it.
+The second favorite, by quite a big margin, will be yellow, and then one or two eccentrics might name some quirky color like lime or magenta — and that will be pretty much it.

 And that Quentin Tarantino chose bright orange for Inglorious Basterds...

 Do they know something others don’t?
 Well, probably!
 So let’s put this third appearance parameter under a microscope and take a proper look.